 - Additional functions – we allow users to change cursor color and size, use a printing mode, enable a virtual keyboard, and many other functions.

 Assistive technology and browser compatibility

-We aim to support the widest array of browsers and assistive technologies as possible, so our users can choose the best fitting tools for them, with as few limitations as possible.
-Therefore, we have worked very hard to be able to support all major systems that comprise over 95% of the user market share including Google Chrome, Mozilla Firefox, Apple Safari, Opera and Microsoft Edge, JAWS, and NVDA (screen readers), both for Windows and MAC users.
+We aim to support as many browsers and assistive technologies as possible, so our users can choose the best fitting tools for them, with as few limitations as possible.
+Therefore, we have worked very hard to be able to support all major systems that comprise over 95% of the user market share, including Google Chrome, Mozilla Firefox, Apple Safari, Opera and Microsoft Edge, JAWS, and NVDA (screen readers), both for Windows and MAC users.

 Despite our very best efforts to allow anybody to adjust the website to their needs, there may still be pages or sections that are not fully accessible, are in the process of becoming accessible, or are lacking an adequate technological solution to make them accessible.
 Still, we are continually improving our accessibility, adding, updating, improving its options and features, and developing and adopting new technologies.
 All this is meant to reach the optimal level of accessibility following technological advancements.
 If you wish to contact the website’s owner, please use the following email firstname.lastname@example.org